RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/second-meeting-template.md

 After each person demos, celebrate.
 Clap and cheer for them.
 Have fun and get members doing this with you -- you want the person demoing to feel accomplished after they finish.

 Demos easily get backlogged, so it's important to keep them moving fast.
-Each demo should be a minute long -- make an announcement that everyone will need to keep their demos under a minute.
+Each demo should be a minute long -- announce that everyone will need to keep their demos under a minute.